 To extend the safety margin, the Civil Aviation Safety Authority in Australia has a sliding scale, depending on the size of the aircraft.
-Passengers’s weight is estimated at 86 kg (male) and 71 kg (female) on smaller planes, up to 81.8 kg (male) and 66.7 kg (female) on larger ones.
+Passengers’s weight is estimated at 86 kg (male) and 71 kg (female) on smaller planes, down to 81.8 kg (male) and 66.7 kg (female) on larger ones.

 Tui miscalculation In 2020, the Tui airline's new software update resulted in a possibly dangerous miscalculation.
 On a flight from Birmingham to Majorca, 38 passengers identified as Miss instead of Mrs, and the reservation system assigned them the child's weight.
 The actual weight of the aircraft was thus more than a tonne heavier than what the figures were showing.
 Luckily, the flight operation was safe in the end, and the software was soon amended.